awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-s3-stepfunctions/README.md

 Out of the box implementation of the Construct without any override will set the following defaults:

 ### Amazon S3 Bucket
+* Enable EventBridge to send events from the S3 Bucket
 * Configure Access logging for S3 Bucket
 * Enable server-side encryption for S3 Bucket using AWS managed KMS Key
 * Enforce encryption of data in transit